Anushka200310/Forest-Explore-website/README.md

 Explore: Click on any forest image in the Explore section to discover in-depth information about each forest's history, geography, and ecological significance on its respective Wikipedia page.

-Adventure: Immerse yourself in the Adventure section, where you'll find captivating two-sentence tales of exploration and intrigue in the world's most stunning forests.
+Adventure: Immerse yourself in the Adventure section, where you'll find captivating tales of exploration and intrigue in the world's most stunning forests.